glfw/glfw/README.md

    changes in the set of available monitors
  * Added `GLFWwindow` and updated window-related functions and callbacks to take a window handle
+ * Added `glfwGetWindowPos` for retrieving the position of a window
  * Added `glfwDefaultWindowHints` for resetting all window hints to their default values
  * Added `glfwMakeContextCurrent` for making the context of the specified window